Adhesion of PMMA and acrylates on Metal surfaces

 The assembly of the RadiSurf™ coated metal surfaces with PMMA is easily done using solvent welding.
 The most effective solvent for the assembly is dichloromethane.
 In the video below we show how easily stainless steel samples and PMMA sheets are assembled using solvent welding.
 After only 10 seconds, the samples are cured enough to handle and after ~60 minutes full strength of the interface is obtained.
 The strength of the interfaces is in general defined by the strength of the PMMA blend used, as a cohesive fracture is usually observed in breakage.

 Over molding of PMMA on metal surfaces

-Metal surfaces, such as aluminum, stainless steel or titanium, coated with the RadiSurf™ PMMA Adhesion system can be used in over-molding procedures.
-Adhesion is obtained directly from the molding process, although an annealing step is recommended to minimize stress in the samples after molding.
-In over-molding experiments, we have seen that it is the PMMA that fails not the interface where the adhesion is made, meaning that the limit of strength is in the material used not the RadiSurf™ PMMA Adhesion system.
+Metal surfaces, such as aluminium, stainless steel or titanium, coated with the RadiSurf™ PMMA Adhesion system can be used in over-molding procedures.
+From this molding process, PMMA is bonded to the metal surface directly.
+However, we recommend doing annealing to minimize stress in the samples after molding.
+As seen in over-molding experiments, it is the PMMA that fails and not the adhesion interface, meaning that the limit of strength is in the material used not the RadiSurf™ PMMA Adhesion system.

 Adhesion of PMMA on titanium and other metals for biomedical applications

 Our adhesion solution for PMMA is a 20-60 nm thin layer of polymer brushes that is chemically stable, safe and clean.
 Hence, our solution is especially suitable for medical applications, food contact systems etc. where traditional adhesives may be problematic.
 With such a thin adhesion layer a uniquely tight interface between the metal and thermoplastic material is obtained, which is beneficial in ensuring that no contaminants can enter the interface between the materials.
 Our adhesion solution may be ideal for implants, dental applications etc.